 What if I decide I want an epidural?

-We encourage you to see Upper Cumberland Anesthesia group during your third trimester for assessment no matter what method of labor/delivery you choose.
+We encourage you to talk to the anesthesia group during your third trimester for assessment no matter what method of labor/delivery you choose.
 During and immediately after the epidural placement, one support person can remain at your side.
 We still offer many positions and tools to help you with your labor and delivery.
 All the options available during and after delivery are still available.